INTRODUCTION

 • Eat a rainbow: Aim to eat 30+ different colour plant foods each week.
 These include all vegetables, low-sugar fruit such as berries, lentils, legumes and beans, herbs and spices.
 The deeper and more varied the colours, the better because of their anti-inflammatory action.
 These foods provide energy and nutrients for the thyroid which makes the hormone thyroxine – that keeps the metabolism working optimally.
 Colourful fruits and vegetables provide plenty of healthy carbohydrates, rather than less nutritious bread, pasta and rice.

 • Exercise early: Wake up and exercise first thing.
 Muscle is a highly metabolic tissue, meaning it burns calories even when it’s at rest.
 So, building more muscle mass means that more calories are burnt, and less calories are stored.
 Exercise at the beginning of the day helps mood and motivation.
-Variety is the key – mix up slow steady cardiovascular exercise with shorter more intense exercise; stretch to maintain flexibility and practice balance exercises alongside resistance training and weights.
+Variety is the key – mix up slow steady cardiovascular exercise with shorter more intense exercise.
+Stretch to maintain flexibility and practice balance exercises.
+Aim for three resistance training and weights session each week to prevent bone loss (osteopaenia) and muscle loss (sarcopaenia)

 • Stress management: Create a daily habit of mindfulness, or other relaxation to reduce the build up of stress.
-Stress hormones slow repair processes; upset the balance of gut microorganisms; compromises memory, mood and cognitive function; increases the frequency of hot flushes and disrupts sleep.
+Stress hormones slow repair processes; upset the balance of gut microorganisms; compromise memory, mood and cognitive function; increase the frequency of hot flushes and disrupts sleep.
+Try meditation, yoga, or mindfulness as part of your daily routine.

 Make resistance training a part of your everyday exercise routine